-My program of research focuses broadly on international child protection, ranging from micro-level understandings of the experiences of children and families affected by war to macro-level studies on child protection systems strengthening.
-My past research projects include an evaluation of psychosocial programs for children in Chechnya (2005) and northern Uganda (2008), a mapping of social work education in West and Central Africa (2014), and a place-based study on the experiences of Palestinian children and families living in the West Bank and East Jerusalem (2014), and an eight-country baseline study to determine child protection practices and social service workforce needs in southeast Europe (2015-2016).
+My program of research focuses broadly on international social work, ranging from micro-level understandings of the experiences of children and families affected by war to macro-level studies on social service and mental health systems strengthening.
+My past research projects include an evaluation of psychosocial programs for children in Chechnya (2005) and northern Uganda (2008), a mapping of social work education in West and Central Africa (2014), a place-based study on the experiences of Palestinian children and families living in the West Bank and East Jerusalem (2014), an eight-country baseline study to determine child protection practices and social service workforce needs in southeast Europe (2015-2016), and a Delphi study to determine effective practices and approaches to strengthen the global social service workforce (2015-2017).

 I am currently the principal investigator or co-principal investigator for the following research projects:

-I am willing to supervise students interested in all aspects of global social welfare, specifically topics related to international child protection.
+I am willing to supervise students interested in all aspects of global social welfare.
 Research assistantships related to these themes may also be available.
 Please email me for more information.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×